psrpinto/rev2-master-keyboard/README.md

 Additionally, when you turn a knob in the Rev2, it is immediately reflected in the sound (as if Local Control would be `On`), **and** [NRPN](#nrpn) messages are sent through `OUT A`.
 You can also send clock, transport, NRPN or any other MIDI message to the Rev2, through `IN A` on the channels you've configured (1 and 2 by default).

 Note that the Midhub keeps its memory across power cycles.
-For example, if you set the Keyboard's MIDI channel to 7, then turn the Midihub off and back on, the Keyboard's MIDI channel will still be set to 7.
+If, for example, you set the Keyboard's MIDI channel to 7, then turn the Midihub off and back on, the Keyboard's MIDI channel will still be set to 7.

 ## Zones
 You can split the Keyboard into two **Zones** (A and B), which are unrelated and operate independently of the Synth's *splits*.
 In fact, the Rev2's feature of splitting the keyboard into two *splits* is no longer used, with Zones being implemented solely on the Midihub.
 This gives us the flexibility to, for example, change the octave of each Zone independently, a feature the Rev2 does not provide.